afischer/stuyDayGrabber/readme.md

 ### What is this?

 stuyDayGrabber is a quick and dirty program to grab the Bell schedule and lab rotation at Stuy.
 It pulls data from the stuy website and parses it into a readable and easy to use format.
+This was initially built for the new *Spectator* website, but I'm not sure if/how/when I will implement it.

 ### Requirements: